New Feature Onboarding: How To Make Users Engage With Additions to Your Product

 This happens if the modals in question are system-generated, rather than voluntarily opened by the user.

-So make sure you only include modals in your user interface when your feature announcement really is important, and pause or delay other in-app messages.
+So make sure you only include modals in your user interface when your feature announcement really is important.

 Some tools (Userpilot included) will allow you to specify the triggering priority of your in-app flows.